PaulSzilveszter/hello-dark-city/README.md

 ## Hierarchy of the the project explained

-NOTE: "~" represents the "hello-dark-city" directory
+NOTE: "~" represents the "hello-dark-city" directory and I tried to make the file functionality to be pretty self explanatory from the file name

 All the assets(images, audios, videos, etc.) needed for this project will be placed in the "~/src/assets"